 The sensor has a max DPI of 16,000 which is configurable in the software.
 It has a nominal acceleration of 40G, and a max tracking speed of 400IPS.
 Not bad at all, at least on paper.
 Fortunately, it also holds up in real performance.
 Combine the comfortable shape with this sensor, and we have a recipe for near-perfect gaming performance.

 It’s easy to land headshots with this mouse, and after seeing it with our own eyes, the Ajazz AJ390 leaves us with quite a good impression.
-Any sort of anomalies like jitter and acceleration are not noticeable.
+Any sort of anomalies like jitter and acceleration are not noticeable in our Ajazz AJ390 Lightweight Gaming Mouse review.
 However, we did have to tweak this with the software out of the box.
 For us, the mouse acceleration was enabled in software out of the box.
 This very well might have been an issue on our end.

 However, once we got it working, we had little to no complaints.
 People who buy this mouse thinking it’s a cheap alternative are going to be impressed.
 You surely can’t expect much from a mouse this cheap, but the AJ390 manages to deliver on its promise of performance.

-As of writing this, tracking down the actual software for the AJ390 is not exactly easy.
+The actual software for the mouse is not exactly easy.
 You can find their official website, but most of it is completely in Chinese.
 Of course, that’s nothing Google Translate can’t fix.
 You can also find the software if you search it on Google and do a bit of looking around.

 Once the software is downloaded, you can do the usual stuff.
 You can configure anything you want in this software.
 As usual, you can change the polling rate, and increase or decrease the DPI in steps of 100.
 You can also configure the lighting by using the button located at the bottom of the mouse.
 Speaking of which, we have to address the elephant in the room.